Adam’s and Eve’s fall from grace prove once saved always saved is false and, even worse, it creates a false god.

 Jesus tells us, “I am the true vine, and my Father is the vinedresser.
 Every branch of mine that bears no fruit, He takes away…,” and, “If a man does not abide in me, he is cast forth as a branch and withers; and the branches are gathered, thrown into the fire, and burned.”

 Notice that Jesus is talking about branches that are part of and belong to Him (the true vine).
-Also, notice that they have life (i.e., they are not withered).
+Also, notice that Jesus gives them life (i.e., they are not withered).
 But, by rejecting grace, they fall away from Him and wither.
 If these people were not justified, they would not have been one of Jesus branches.
 But Jesus is clear that they were His and had life.
 So, they were once saved.
 However, these branches that God made alive with grace fell away, withered, and burned.
 They were certainly not always saved.

 Galatians provides another proof text.
 As alluded to earlier, Galatians is one of the critical Pauline letters for understanding St. Paul’s teaching on predestination.
 In Galatians 3, Paul continues to reprove the Galatians for turning away from their faith (an admonition he begins in chapter 1 verse 6).
 Paul asks, “Did you receive the Spirit by works of the law or by hearing with faith?
 Are you so foolish?
 Having begun with the Spirit, are you now ending with the flesh” (3:2-3)?
 Then, Paul writes, “…for in Christ Jesus you are all sons of God through faith.
 For as many of you as were baptized into Christ have put on Christ” (3:26-27).